 2020 Policy Prototypes Health & Social Care

-In 2020 we took a slightly different approach to our innovation funding because we wanted to ensure that as a Network we thought creatively about co-operative solutions to the health and social care crisis.
+In 2020 we took a slightly different approach to our innovation funding because we wanted to ensure that as a Network we thought creatively about cooperative solutions to the health and social care crisis.
 We offered councils £1500 to deliver Policy Prototypes and for these to have been completed in 6 – 9 months.
-Covid-19 impacted on these timescales – so projects will be report back at the Spring of 2021.
+Covid-19 impacted on these timescales – so projects will report back in the Spring of 2021.
 We’re appointing an organisation to pull all the learning together into one major policy and resource publication the “Co-operative Difference in Care” report.

 Round 3 – (2020) Thirteen bids were submitted for consideration.
 A joint meeting of the Executive Oversight Committee and the Values & Principles Board was held in Stevenage in January 2020 where members reviewed all of the bids and graded them according to criteria and agreed to fund them all.